Fossil Rim Wildlife Center: Conservation Centers for Species Survival

 The Fossil Rim Wildlife Center is one of the five founding organizations of the Conservation Centers for Species Survival (C2S2), a consortium created to develop programs for the sustainability of endangered species.
 The center brings the expertise of many large-scale zoological and environmental institutions to address issues related to the conservation of endangered species through study, management and recovery plans.
 The central office of the consortium is in the Fossil Rim Wildlife Center.

-Scimitar Horned Oryx
+Scimitar-horned oryx

-Fossil Rim Wildlife Center participated in the reproduction and rehabilitation program of the Scimitar-horned Oryx in Chad and the rest of sub-saharan Africa.
-The species is extinct in the wild since the 1980s (poaching, loss of habitat and political strife are some of the causes of its decline), but a worldwide breeding program helped the restoration of the species.
+Fossil Rim Wildlife Center participates in the reproduction and rehabilitation program of the scimitar-horned Oryx in Chad and the rest of sub-saharan Africa.
+The species was extinct in the wild from the 1980s until late 2023, when it was upgraded to critically endangered.
+Poaching, loss of habitat and political strife were some of the causes of its decline, but a worldwide breeding program has helped restore some of the species.
 A first herd of 25 beasts was released in Chad in April 2016 with collars giving their position via satellite to follow them in their habitat.
-The Fossil Rim helped in the evaluation of the collar on their own herd inside the park to make sure the animals would not be incapacitated by them.
+Fossil Rim helped in the evaluation of the collar by testing it on their own herd inside the park to make sure the animals would not be incapacitated by them.